 Another amazing little village worth stopping by is McLeod Bay.
 The small seaside settlement sits just below Mt Manaia and Mt Aubrey creating an astonishing backdrop.
 The bay has great sheltered swimming, a playground, picnic and barbecue areas.
 St James Church, built in 1858, provides a nice photo opportunity, while the floating wharf marks the beginning of a walk to the neighbouring Reotahi Beach (1h30min return walk).

 8. Do the walks at Reotahi Beach

 Reotahi Beach is perched at the bottom of Mt Aubrey and connects to a number of walks.
-The 30-minute one-way Reotahia Walkway between Munroy Bay and Beach Road provides stunning views of the of the protected Whangarei Harbour Marine Reserve.
+The 30-minute one-way Reotahia Walkway between Munroy Bay and Beach Road provides stunning views of the protected Whangarei Harbour Marine Reserve.
 Alternatively, take the more demanding 2-hour one-way Mt Aubrey Walk which is steep in places but, again, there are more sensational views from various lookouts as you climb high on this mountain ridge!

 Location: The Mt Aubrey Walk can be started from either Tiller Park on Reotahi Road or from the car park at the end of Bay View Road at Munroy Bay.
 The Reotahi Walkway goes between the car park at the end of Bay View Road at Munroy Bay and the car park at the end of Beach Road.

 Another stunning sandy beach can be found at Taurikura, which is great for kids with safe swimming and a children’s playground.
 You’ll also see the natural causeway or “jetty” formed by volcanic activity.

 Location: Whangarei Heads Road.